 ✔️ What’s the best way to access microlearning?

 Most organizations deploy microlearning through their LMS, just as with other content.
 However, you may also choose to make the content available through a knowledge management database, corporate intranet, or other internal system.

 To learn more about your organization’s microlearning strategy, reach out to your L&D team leadership.

 Microlearning appears to be a great approach to modern workplace learning.
 It’s effective, engaging, and appeals to learners.
 It can be a stand-alone solution for corporate learning and can also support and augment longer eLearning courses and even face-to-face learning.
 At the same time, we can’t call microlearning a “one-size-fits-all” solution.
 Without a strategy and precise planning, it’s not going to save the day.

 Yet, given the fast-paced culture we have now, microlearning is absolutely here to stay.

-Shannon Tipton, the owner of Learning Rebels, LLC.
-Is an expert in developing learning strategies and infrastructures,through the use of learning technologies and microlearning Shannon has helped businesses to realize their full potential and make training cool again.
-Her blog “Learning Rebels” is in the top 100 eLearning blogs, Shannon was also named a top 100 learning “Mover and Shaker”.
-In 2015, she also published her book, Disruptive Learning: Discover Your Inner Learning Rebel.
+Shannon Tipton, the owner of Learning Rebels, LLC., is an expert at developing learning strategies and infrastructures through the use of learning technologies and microlearning.
+Shannon has helped businesses realize their full potential and make training cool again.
+Her blog “Learning Rebels” is in the top 100 eLearning blogs.
+Shannon was also named one of the top 100 eLearning “Movers and Shakers” by eLearning Industry.
+In 2015, she published her book, Disruptive Learning: Discover Your Inner Learning Rebel.